FOREX -D-Day for euro as market awaits ECB quantitative easing

 The ramifications of ECB bond-buying are extensive and the run in has made for one of the most active and volatile weeks in major currency markets in years.

-The Swiss franc, up almost 20 percent since the Swiss National Bank removed its cap on the currency against the euro last week, gained more than half a percent in early European trade.
-It had handed back some of those gains by 1008 GMT, trading 0.2 percent higher at 99.66 francs per euro.
+The Swiss franc, up almost 20 percent since the Swiss National Bank removed its cap on the currency against the euro last week, gained more than half a percent in early European trade, rising to 99.1 francs per euro.

 “There is the suspicion that the SNB has been intervening intermittently (against the franc),” O‘Byrne said.
 “But I think (in the context of the ECB) it might be reluctant to do so today and that may be helping the franc.”